bornofdata/British-Broadcasting-Corporation/README.md

 Questions:
 1. For each of the five categories: what are the most common topics among articles?
 2. Across all categories: how many articles talk about each of the G20 countries?
 a.
-Note that we are in interested in topics about the country, so a mention of the UK might be an article on British business even if it doesn’t mention the words “United Kingdom”.
+Note that we are interested in topics about the country, so a mention of the UK might be an article on British business even if it doesn’t mention the words “United Kingdom”.

 3. Describe the methodologies you used to solve questions 1 and 2.
 4. What tools did you use for this analysis?